Breadcrumb

 HWSM strengths and limitations

-The main strengths of the HWSM are the use of recent data sources and a sophisticated microsimulation model for projecting health workforce supply and demand.
+The main strengths of HWSM are the use of recent data sources and a sophisticated microsimulation model for projecting health workforce supply and demand.

 Compared to population-based approaches to modeling, this approach has several advantages: